You can't survive without reacting. Over time, feelings, thoughts and behaviours align to values, goals and contexts.

 Managing mental distress involves recognizing the fine line between mental reactions and clinically relevant symptoms.
 Here is where I'll help you face the challenge, at the right threshold for your development.

-By applying for psychotherapy, we will identify essential mental interactions, to better explain, manage and prevent psychological symptoms.
-The most overwhelming factors will be addressed , by bringing into focus the strengths that nourish your mind with meaning.
+We will identify essential mental interactions, to better explain, manage and prevent psychological symptoms.
+The most overwhelming factors will be addressed , once we focus on the strengths that nourish your mind with meaning.

 If you experience symptoms that meet the diagnostic criteria for a mental illness (such as depression, anxiety, post-traumatic stress disorder (PTSD) or schizophrenia), I will rely on An integrative approach based on CBT to decrease psychological distress, prevent severe episodes and improve your ability to adapt.